Specifications

 Assay Principle:

-The DNA Damage ELISA Kit quantitatively measures DNA and RNA oxidized guanosine species in serum, plasma, saliva, urine, fecal extracts, digested DNA, and tissue culture media.
-The DNA Damage ELISA Kit is a competitive ELISA with a run time of 2.5 hours.
+The DetectX® DNA Damage ELISA Kit quantitatively measures DNA and RNA oxidized guanosine species in serum, plasma, saliva, urine, fecal extracts, digested DNA, and tissue culture media.
+This competitive ELISA has a run time of 2.5 hours.
 Please read the complete kit insert for more information before performing this assay.
+Use our provided 8-Hydroxy-2’-deoxyguanosine (8-OHdG) standard to generate a standard curve for the assay.

 Background: